Samuel Ward (scholar): Life

 In 1623 he was appointed Lady Margaret's Professor of Divinity in the university.
-He was one of the licensers of George Carleton's book against Richard Montagu's 'Appeale'; it was later suppressed by William Laud; and he appears to have himself taken part in the attack on Montagu, whose chaplain he had at one time been.
+He was one of the licensors of George Carleton's book against Richard Montagu's 'Appeale'; it was later suppressed by William Laud; and he appears to have himself taken part in the attack on Montagu, whose chaplain he had at one time been.
 He concurred in the censure of a sermon preached at Great St. Mary's by one Adams in 1627, advocating the practice of confession (Canterburies Doom, pp. 159–92); and when Isaac Dorislaus was appointed lecturer on history at Cambridge, he welcomed him.
 He appears also to have written in reply to the anti-Calvinistic treatise God's Love to Mankind by Henry Mason and Samuel Hoard.
 His college chapel remained unconsecrated.

 When the First English Civil War broke out his sense of duty, as involved in his sworn allegiance to the crown, would not allow him to take the Solemn League and Covenant, and in consequence he became obnoxious to the presbyterian majority.
-In 1643, along with many others, he was imprisoned in St. John's College until, his health giving way, he was permitted to retire to his own college.
+In 1643, along with many others, he was imprisoned in St. John's College until, his health giving way, he was permitted to retire in Sidney Sussex College, his own college.
 He was attended during his last days by Seth Ward.
 On 30 August 1643, while attending the chapel service, he was seized with illness, an attack which terminated fatally on the 7th of the following September.
 His obsequies were formally celebrated on 30 November, when a funeral oration was pronounced in Great St. Mary's by Henry Molle, the public orator, and a sermon preached by Ward's friend and admirer, Ralph Brownrig.
 He was interred in the college chapel.